ypsicoop/ypsicoop.org/frequently-asked-questions.md

 ## What are the parent responsibilities?

 Parents will share in the responsibilities to help run the preschool and make it a successful time for their children.

-You can read more about the parent involvement in the Parents section of our website.
+Parents are required to:

+- Assist in the classroom about 1-2 times a month and bring a snack on their assist day.
+- Attend two cleaning bees or choose an opt-out option.
+- Participate in the fall and spring fundraiser.
+- Take on one year-long school job.
+Attend one mandatory membership meeting per semester.

 ## What are the class schedules for the preschool?